TarsCloud/TarsprotocolProxy/README.en.md

 ## <a id='chapter-1'></a>Application Scenarios

 There are two main application scenarios:

-  1. As the four-layer access for TARS protocol;
+1. Forwarding access as tars protocol;
 2. Transparent forwarding for TARS requests across IDC.

 In addition to supporting basic protocol forwarding, TarsprotocolProxy also provides IP authorization for the called service and interface.